 Mergers and Acquisitions (M&A) have always been a proven framework for rapid business growth.
-You get to acquire new customer bases, new operational capabilities, and extra brand equity instead of nurturing them in-house.
+You acquire new customer bases, operational capabilities, and extra brand equity instead of nurturing them in-house.

 Yet, signing the buying deal is just part of the M&A process.
 The real work begins afterward.
-You then need to achieve synergy between your business and its new arm in terms of operational alignment, service/product portfolio standardization, and IT integration.
+You must then achieve synergy between your business and its new arm regarding operational alignment, service/product portfolio standardization, and IT integration.